trevorsheridan/more/README.md

 Next install the Node Package Manager (NPM).
 To do so run the following command: `curl http://npmjs.org/install.sh | sh` or `curl http://npmjs.org/install.sh | sudo sh`.

-#### Amass
+#### Hunter

-Once you've installed Node and NPM clone the latest stable release from Github, navigate to the "amass" directory in a terminal and type "npm install -g".
-This will install Amass globally.
-You can now do whatever you want with the amass clone.
+Once you've installed Node and NPM clone the latest stable release from Github, navigate to the "hunter" directory in a terminal and type "npm install -g".
+This will install Hunter globally.
+You can now do whatever you want with the hunter clone.

 ### Uninstall

-To uninstall Amass run the command: `npm uninstall -g amass`.
+To uninstall Hunter run the command: `npm uninstall -g hunter`.

 ### CSS